Recent Searches

 A museum with a unique perspective

-The Tenement Museum offers an immersive window into the tenement apartment homes of immigrants, migrants, and refugees.
-The stories of working-class residents who lived between the 1860s and the 1980s come to life through interactive tours of the intact tenements and the Lower East Side neighborhood, where they came to begin new lives for themselves and their families.
+The Tenement Museum offers an intimate window into the lives of immigrants, migrants, and refugees who shaped New York City.
+Its guided tours bring to life the stories of working-class residents who lived between the 1860s and 1980s, inside restored tenement apartments and throughout the Lower East Side neighborhood where they built new beginnings.

 The future of language access